xaaug/kibanda_plus/README.md

 [ ] Buttons for accepting/approving subscriptions
 [ ] Buttons for the selection of packages
 [ ] Automatically send an unavailable movie to the requests channel
-[x] On subscription end, delete user data from the subscriptions db
+[ x ] On subscription end, delete user data from the subscriptions db
 [ ] Bulk upload of movies
-[ ]
+[ ] /latest command for latest movies
+[ x ] Ensure that the popularity property of a movie increases after its delivered